syedtariq/multi-cloud-fintech-platform/evaluation-criteria-assessment.md

 3. **Security Implementation**: Complete zero-trust with 100% compliance coverage
 4. **Business Alignment**: 35% cost optimization with strong ROI and practical trade-offs

-The solution delivers a **production-ready, enterprise-grade trading platform** that not only meets the immediate requirements but provides a foundation for future growth and innovation in the fintech space.

 ---

 **Assessment Score: TBD

-*This platform demonstrates technical excellence, operational maturity, and business acumen required for a successful fintech startup in the competitive trading platform market.*